KeerthanaDasharatha/Google-Play-Store-App-Analysis/README.md

 * Highly rated apps are often regularly updated and lightweight.

-* Sentiment polarity is positively skewed for top apps.
+* Sentiment polarity is Bell-shaped curve for top apps.

 * Categories like “GAME” and “PRODUCTIVITY” receive the most user engagement.